 Voice User Interface or VUI is an interface to any kind of application that uses voice.
 This when integrated with artificial intelligence (AI), helps in making any spoken human interaction with computers possible.
-And even small businesses can utilise the potential of Artificial Intelligence.
+And even small businesses can utilize the potential of Artificial Intelligence.

 1. User Persona and Define all the Scenarios

 Getting to know your users is always a great advantage.
-In this case, you will be able to understand how your customers will use the voice based application.
+In this case, you will be able to understand how your customers will use the voice-based application.
 It will help you enhance their experience.

 Now that you will be building a voice-based app, it needs a personality.
-Decide on how you want your app to behave and sound.
+Decide how you want your app to behave and sound.

 Another important thing is to define all the scenarios and cases.
 You have to be clear with certain scenarios and use cases.
 For example why a person will be using your app and not another app?
 What is something different that you are providing your users?